 But perhaps you have found that your child struggles to do the activity, and gives up in frustration – and their fine motor skills remain poor.

 I have written this article to help you to understand what is happening, and to help you to choose fine motor skills activities that will really help your child.

-I have found that you can classify fine motor skills activities into two groups:
+I have found that you can basically classify fine motor skills activities into two groups:

 Does the activity REQUIRE the child to have decent fine motor skills to start with?